- What is car insurance reinstatement?

-- If your car insurance gets canceled for non payment, you should contact your insurance company.
+- If your car insurance gets canceled for nonpayment, you should contact your insurance company.
 They may work out a deal with you to reinstate insurance.

 What is car insurance reinstatement?

-You get a grace period of thirty days before your policy cancellation comes into effect.
+You get a grace period of thirty days before your policy cancellation goes into effect.
 It will be easier to reinstate your insurance policy if you do it before the grace period has lapsed.

-Types of reinstatements
+Types of insurance policy reinstatement

-Insurance reinstatement with a lapse
+Insurance reinstatement with a lapse in coverage

-Insurance reinstatement without a lapse
+Insurance reinstatement without a lapse in coverage

 What happens if car insurance is canceled?

-If an insurer cancels your policy during the binding period, it normally means it has found a problem either on your driving record or credit record that makes you an unacceptable risk.
+If an insurer cancels your policy during the binding period, it normally means it has found a problem on your driving record or credit record that makes you an unacceptable risk.